-Helix Server syntax for specifying the location of files in the depot.
+Helix server syntax for specifying the location of files in the depot.
 Depot syntax begins with: //depot/ diff donor file edge server

-(noun) A set of lines that do not match when two files are compared.
-A conflict is a pair of unequal diffs between each of two files and a base. (verb) To compare the contents of files or file revisions.
+(noun) A set of lines that do not match when two files, or stream versions, are compared.
+A conflict is a pair of unequal diffs between each of two files and a base, or between two versions of a stream. (verb) To compare the contents of files or file revisions, or of stream versions.
 See also conflict.